-"Payout" is calculated by the time period for the operating netback of a well to equate to the individual cost of the well.
+"Payout" or "half-cycle payout" is calculated by the time period for the operating netback of a well to equate to the individual cost of the well.
 Management uses payout as a measure of capital efficiency of a well to make capital allocation decisions.